Transform Your Space with Travel Souvenirs

 Group items in odd numbers (three or five) for a natural, pleasing arrangement.

-This balance highlights your souvenirs as special accents rather than overwhelming decorations.
+This balance highlights our souvenirs as special accents rather than overwhelming decorations.

 Personalize Your Space with Stories

 Finally, the best way to integrate souvenirs is to connect them with stories.
-Label items with small tags or keep a travel journal nearby that explains their significance.
-Sharing these stories with guests adds depth and meaning to your living space.
+We can label items with small tags or keep a travel journal nearby that explains their significance.
+Sharing these stories with guests adds depth and meaning to our living spaces.

 For example: